lawd-farquhar/KCD2-Die-Optimizer/README.md

     cd KCD2-Die-Optimizer
     ```

-    Alternatively, you can download the script directly as a ZIP file and extract it.
+    Or download the ZIP file and extract it.

-3.  **No Dependencies to Install:** The necessary libraries should be part of base Python.
-You do not need any other libraries.
+3.  **No Dependencies to Install:** The necessary libraries are part of base Python.

 ## Usage

-1.  **Run the Script:** Execute the Python script (`KCD2-Die-Optimizer.py`).
-If you have a bundled executable version, run that instead.
+1.  **Run the Program:**
+    *   **Executable:** Double-click the downloaded `.exe` file.
+    *   **Source Code:** Execute the `KCD2-Die-Optimizer.py` script.
-2.  **Select Dice:** Check the boxes next to the dice types you have available.
+2.  **Select Dice:** Check the boxes next to the dice you have.
-3.  **Enter Quantities:** When you select a die (other than "Standard Die"), a dialog box will appear, prompting you to enter the quantity of that die you possess.
-Enter the number (0-10) and click "OK".
-If you make a mistake, uncheck and re-check the die to re-enter the quantity.
-You can also load previously saved selections.
+3.  **Enter Quantities:** When you select a die (other than "Standard Die"), enter the quantity (0-10) and click "OK".
+Uncheck and re-check to re-enter.
+You can also load previous selections.
-4.  **Recommend Combination:** Click the "Recommend Optimal Combination" button.
+4.  **Recommend Combination:** Click "Recommend Optimal Combination".
-5.  **View Results:** The program will display the recommended 6-dice combination (or a message if no combination is possible), along with the detailed statistics mentioned above, in the GUI.
-The calculation may take a few moments; a progress bar and status labels will indicate its progress.
+5.  **View Results:** The program will display the recommended combination (or a message if none is possible), along with detailed statistics.
+The calculation may take a few moments; a progress bar will show progress.
-	**Green:** Your combination's EV is above average.
-	**Red:** Your combination's EV is below average.
-	**Black:** Your combination's EV is exactly average.
-6.  **Load Previous:** Click the 'Load Previous Dice' to select your previous dice.
+6.  **Load Previous:** Click 'Load Previous Dice' to load your previous selections.

 ## Changes from Previous Version

-*   **Heuristic Optimization:** The core calculation is now a heuristic search instead of an exhaustive one.
-This drastically improves performance, especially with many different dice types.
-The previous version's exhaustive search became incredibly slow with more than a few dice types.
+*   **Heuristic Optimization:** Uses a heuristic search instead of an exhaustive one, drastically improving performance.
-*   **Progress Updates:**  The GUI now includes a progress bar and status labels to provide feedback during the calculation.
+*   **Progress Updates:** GUI includes a progress bar and status labels.
-*   **Persistent Selections:**  Dice selections and quantities are saved to a `kc2_die_selections.json` file, so your choices are remembered between sessions.
+*   **Persistent Selections:** Saves selections to `kc2_die_selections.json`.
-*   **Improved Error Handling:** More robust error handling and user feedback.
+*   **Improved Error Handling:** More robust error handling and feedback.
-*   **Refactored Code:**  The code has been reorganized and made more modular.
+*   **Refactored Code:** Reorganized and more modular.
 *   **Adaptive Queue Checking:** Queue checking interval increases gradually.
+*   **Standalone Executable**: The project is now easily accessible as a downloadable executable.

 ## Dice Probabilities

 The `DICE_PROBABILITIES` dictionary in the code defines the probability distribution for each die.
-Each entry is a list of six probabilities, corresponding to the chances of rolling a 1, 2, 3, 4, 5, or 6, respectively.
+Each entry is a list of six probabilities (for rolling 1, 2, 3, 4, 5, or 6).
 For example:

 ```python
 DICE_PROBABILITIES = {